qxcyll/qxcyll/README.md

 <div align="justify">

-I’m a Passionate `Systems Analysis and Development` student at `Leonardo da Vinci University Center` **(UNIASSELVI)**, who loves exploring technology, design, and problem-solving.
+I’m a `Systems Analysis and Development` student at `Leonardo da Vinci University Center` **(UNIASSELVI)**, who loves exploring technology, design, and problem-solving.
 I’m always learning, improving my skills, and challenging myself to grow as a developer.
 </div>

  - 👨‍💻 Skilled in **Python** & **Java**, applying it in practical projects and studies.